TheBuzzSaw/DateTimePlusPlus/README.markdown

 ================

 This is a small C++ library designed to mimic the behavior of System.DateTime and System.TimeSpan from C#.
 It is not meant to be a precise port.
-(For example, the C# DateTime is immutable, but this C++ rendition is mutable.)
 Rather, the only standard is that the classes make use of the same 64-bit signed integer 'ticks' value (representing 100-nanosecond intervals since January 1, 0001).